Show All Answers

 On the date of the PFA hearing, the plaintiff/victim and defendant/abuser will come before a judge.
 Both are allowed to have attorneys to represent them at this hearing.
 A domestic violence advocate may also come with the victim.
 If both the plaintiff and defendant agree on the terms of an order, the judge will make it official.
 If either does not agree, the judge will give the victim and abuser the chance to talk on the record about the abuse described in the petition.

 After listening to the testimony, the judge may grant the plaintiff a final PFA order.
 Final orders can be in place for any period of time up to and including 3 years.

+When you leave the courthouse with a temporary order it is very important that you take a certified copy to your local police department or Pennsylvania State Police barracks.
+A certified copy will have a raised stamp and a red seal that says "Certified from the Record."
 Always keep a copy of the PFA with you.
-If there are minor children protected by the PFA provide a copy to the children's school or daycare center.
+If there are minor children protected by the PFA provide a copy to the children’s school or daycare center.
 You may also give a copy to your employer if you so choose.